 So Spencer eventually decides it would be too self-indulgent and public to post on his FB page about his beloved pet.
 “Though I didn’t receive the public condolences that might have validated my sorrow, there was something refreshing about experiencing a significant event in my life on my own terms rather than in a virtual panopticon of my peers.”

 Yes, Spencer finally decides he will grieve in private for dear ole’ Ginny.
-Oh, and write a 1256 word op-ed piece for the New York Times about how difficult it was for him to reach this painfully difficult decision.
+Oh, and write a 1256 word op-ed piece for the

 Well, thanks for reading Cheap Laughs, I have zero doubt the Times will oblige with ample material for next week’s installment.